Sonic World (level)

 Professionally drawn artwork of Sonic, Sonic & Tails, and Sonic & Friends.

 This museum contains an extensive history which contains Trivia and released dates of various Sonic games.
 Images used in the slideshow can be found here.

 No enemies are in the level, but there are 8 missions that can be completed.
 The missions are started by jumping on the red and white platform near the entrance.
 This is also where the player must go to complete a mission.
 If a mission isn't completed by the time the time limit reaches the existing time record the mission will end in failure and the player will need to start over.
 A failed mission is signified by a sound effect being played when the timer finishes counting.

 |5 Blue Points||1’30”00|

 |7 Secret Cards||2’00”00|

-When the final mission is successfully completed, a giant Ring appears over the playing field.
-After jumping into it the credits will play and some rare artwork will appear in the background.
+When the final mission is successfully completed, a Giant Ring appears over the playing field.
+After jumping into it, the credits will play as rare artwork appears in the background.